Fritillaria gentneri: Endangered species

 It was listed as an endangered species by the U.S. Fish and Wildlife Service in 1999.
 The city of Jacksonville has set aside over 300 acre of habitat for Gentner's fritillary and hosts a festival dedicated to the flower every April.
 The city maintains a system of hiking trails allowing visitors to enjoy the wildflowers.

 There are 30 known populations of the plant, 28 in Oregon and 2 over the border in California.
 The populations are very small, with some containing just a few individuals.
 There are no more than 1200 plants in total.

 Recovery plan

-The Recovery Plan for Fritillaria gentneri (Gentners fritillary) was finalized on July 21, 2003.
+The Recovery Plan for Fritillaria gentneri was finalized on July 21, 2003.
 The Recovery Plan established four recovery units across the range of the fritillary.
 These four units were called Units 1 (Jacksonville), 2 (Grants Pass), 3 (Butte Falls), and 4 (Cascade-Siskiyou National Monument).

 The recovery plan included the following conditions to downlist and delists the fritillary (USFWS 2003):